kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 productionSpeed = 15
 ; Instead of dropping the items, they will be placed inside the nearest nearby chests. autoDeposit = true
-; The Kiln will pull wood from nearby chests to be automatically added to it when its empty.
+; The Kiln will pull wood from nearby chests to be automatically added to it when it's empty.
 ; This option respects the dontProcessFineWood and dontProcessRoundLog settings. autoFuel = true
 ; Stops autoFuel (looking for fuel) when there is at least this quantity of Coal in nearby chests